dvaida/git-server-docker/README.md

 !["image git server docker" "git server docker"](https://raw.githubusercontent.com/jkarlosb/git-server-docker/master/git-server-docker.jpg)

+### NOTE

+This is an UNSAFE / INSECURE (ssh wise) adaptation for personal / local use.
+Do NOT use on public servers / unsafe environments

 ### Basic Usage

 How to run the container in port 2222 with two volumes: keys volume for public keys and repos volume for git repositories: